eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/contributor-committer.md

 ## Eclipse Management Organization (EMO)

 If you have a question that cannot be answered by project lead, mentor, or PMC, ask the EMO.
+The best method of contact with the EMO is by email (emo@eclipse-foundation.org).

 See the [Handbook](https://www.eclipse.org/projects/handbook/#roles-emo)